SerinaNya/Bing-Api/README_en.md

 ![PHP](https://img.shields.io/badge/PHP-5.2.0+-blue.svg) ![License](https://img.shields.io/badge/License-GPL--3.0-brightgreen.svg)

-**Developer is a Chinese and his English is not poor, so there may be some errors in this document.
+**Developer is a Chinese and his English is poor, so there may be some errors in this document.
 If U want help me translate this document, please open an issue to tell me.**

 Are U puzzled by how to use Bing Daily Picture in your website or any other purpose?
 Now U can use Laji Bing Daily Picture API to do that!